Students with disabilities

 +46 46 222 3430

-Coordinator for the School of Economics and Management, Faculty of Law, School of Social Work and Bachelor’s degree programme in Political Science
+Coordinator for the School of Economics and Management, Faculty of Law, School of Social Work and the Bachelor’s degree programme in Political Science

 kristian [dot] frennessen [at] stu [dot] lu [dot] se